exoplatform/exo-documentation/docs/GettingStarted.rst

 3. Make the needed changes and then click on ``Update`` button.

-.. note:: The ``Update`` button remains disabled until at leat one change is done.
+.. note:: The ``Update`` button remains disabled until at least one change is done.

 4. If you click the ``Cancel`` button, your changes will be ignored.